(Contact/Home) (Simple Menu) (Coursework) (On Teaching)

 "MacGuffins and Mad Science: How Lost Dodges Moral Consequences by Ignoring the Bloody Promise of Its Premise.”
 Opening remarks for “Religious Themes and Human Prospect in Lost,” a public panel discussion with Dave Calhoun, Michael Collender, and Daniel Walter.
 Faith, Film, and Philosophy Lecture Series, Whitworth and Gonzaga Universities, Spokane, WA (Oct.
 2010).

-The Story of ‘Digital Storytelling': Developing a No-Budget Course in Emerging Writing Technologies” at the Computers and Writing Conference, Purdue University, West Lafayette, IN (May 2010).
+The Story of ‘Digital Storytelling': Developing a No-Budget Course in Emerging Writing Technologies” at Computers and Writing 2010, Purdue University, West Lafayette, IN (May 2010).

-Starting with Bad PowerPoint: Slideware Instruction and the New Media Composition Course” at the Computers and Writing Conference, UC Davis, Davis, CA (June 2009).
+Starting with Bad PowerPoint: Slideware Instruction and the New Media Composition Course” at Computers and Writing 2009, UC Davis, Davis, CA (June 2009).

-"A Portable Ecology: Planning Your Next Move" (workshop session), as part of the "Technological Ecologies: Methods, Modes and Assessment" workshop chaired by Dickie Selfe at the Computers and Writing Conference, Wayne State University, Detroit, MI (May 2007).
+"A Portable Ecology: Planning Your Next Move" (workshop session), as part of the "Technological Ecologies: Methods, Modes and Assessment" workshop chaired by Dickie Selfe at Computers and Writing 2007, Wayne State University, Detroit, MI (May 2007).

 “How to Refuse Friendship and Irritate People: The Formation, Fracturing, and Control of Social Networks in Flannery O'Connor's The Violent Bear It Away” at the Louisville Conference on Literature and Culture Since 1900, University of Louisville, Louisville, KY (Feb.
 2007).